makersacademy/takeaway-challenge/README.md

 ## How to use

 I have designed this app in such a way that it should be reusable for any takeaway, assuming a user interface will be set up later - as such there is no hard-coded menu.
-This means that as is, the user interface is irb and so the takeaway must be set up as follows (note: this is an example menu and any chould be used in this format):
+This means that as is, the user interface is irb and so the takeaway must be set up as follows (note: this is an example menu and any chould be used in this format): ......
+TBC